 One of my minor joys in life is recommending a movie or book to someone who I know will get it the same way that I did.
 Who will laugh in the same place and cringe at the same scenes, and grieve with the characters the same way that I do.
 Usually it’s one of my kids.
 So at Christmas dinner this year, as we all shared our opinion on best movie of the year I insisted that everyone watch “Life Itself.”

-Side note, I also have a high tolerance for grief, anger, malice, the darker or more painful aspects of human nature that a movie can offer, if it leads to a redemption at the end.
+Side note, I also have a high tolerance for grief, anger, malice, the darker or more painful aspects of human nature that a movie can offer, if they leads to a redemption at the end.
 I don’t mean happily ever after.
 By redemption I mean that in some way the protagonist finds change, transformation, hope as a result of their role in the story.

 My daughter texted me the day after Christmas to let me know she was watching it.
 I turned it on for the second time, knowing I would be about 30 minutes behind her.
 It was like Thanksgiving food.
 Better the second time when the sense are more settled and can enjoy the flavors.